Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse vs. Georgetown BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game features the Syracuse Orange (6-3) and the Georgetown Hoyas (5-3) squaring off at Capital One Arena (on December 9) at 11:30 AM.
-This matchup, according to our computer prediction, will result in a 78-72 win for Syracuse.
+Saturday's contest at Capital One Arena has the Syracuse Orange (6-3) matching up with the Georgetown Hoyas (5-3) at 11:30 AM (on December 9).
+Our computer prediction projects a 78-72 win for Syracuse, who is a slight favorite based on our model.

-According to our computer prediction, Syracuse is a good bet to cover the spread, which currently sits at 1.5.
-The two sides are projected to go under the 153.5 total.
+Based on our computer prediction, Syracuse is projected to cover the spread (1.5) against Georgetown.
+The two teams are projected to come in below the 153.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!